 - Go on an adventure and explore nature!

-I love using clip cards because they allow little ones to focus on fine motor skills while also practicing other skills…and they can be used for anything!
-Math facts, number recognition, letter sounds, sight words…the possibilities are endless!
+I love using clip cards because they allow kids to focus on fine motor skills while also practicing other skills…and they can be used for anything!
+Math facts, number recognition, letter sounds…the possibilities are endless!

-These clip cards are perfect if you’re looking for preschool camping activities to use at home or in your classroom.
+These clip cards are perfect if you’re looking for camping activities that also practice beginning literacy skills.
 There are 18 different cards that come in both color and black/white.

-Your little one will choose a picture card, then figure out which letter sound they hear at the beginning of the word.
-Then they will use a clothespin to clip the correct answer.
-(If you don’t have a clothespin, you could always mark the correct answer with any small object you have, like a paperclip, piece of cereal, small pebble from outside, or tiny toy.)
+Your little one will choose a picture card and identify the sound they hear at the beginning of the word.
+Then they will use a clothespin to clip the letter that represents that sound.

 This activity (along with all of our freebies!) can be downloaded from the Free Activity Library.
 If you’re already a member of our email community, you can click HERE to head to the Free Activity Library, enter your password (it’s on your most current email from me), and download your copy!